 - Set up a box or envelope in a convenient place for receipts , gift cards, and paperwork.

-Set up an email folder for online order receipts.
 Prepare for Christmas gift returns and issues by making it a habit right away to put receipts and gift card in the envelope as soon as you start shopping.
+And do the same with an email folder for online order receipts.

 - Speaking of Christmas cards, decide if you’re going to send any.